-Include a map print out with step by step instructions and estimated time.
+Include a map print out with step-by-step instructions and estimated time for your arrival.
 If you have an email confirming a place and time of the interview, print it out and include it, just in case there is any confusion.
 It also provides proof if there’s a scheduling snafu.
 You can present it to the receptionist.
 Jot down who the interview is with as well as contact information.
 Should technology fail, you have instant backup.

 Print out the vacancy announcement for position you applied for.
 You’ll be able to refer to it during the job interview.
 Include the cover letter that accompanied the resume, and if you filled out an online application, print that out as well.

 Peruse the company website and social media accounts.
 Print out and highlight pertinent information such as: